tysweezy/job-research/readme.md

 Just a simple program/app that helps me do some job research. :)

-Started building, so far from complete.
+Started building.
+So, far from complete.

 ## Todos/ideas